bartkessels/bartkessels.github.io/_posts/windows/2024-02-07-install-oh-my-posh.md

 #### Set the theme

 Oh My Posh includes a lot of custom themes off the bat.
 These themes can be found by running the `Get-PoshThemes` CMDLet.
-To use the theme you like you need to update your local `.powershellrc` file or your `$profile` file for the theme to load everytime you start a new Powershell instance.
+To use the theme you like you need to update your `$profile` file for the theme to load everytime you start a new Powershell instance.

-When running the `Get-PoshThemes` CMDLet, for each theme the specified file is displayed, you need to copy the file for that theme into your `.powershellrc` or `$profile` file.
+When running the `Get-PoshThemes` CMDLet, for each theme the specified file is displayed, you need to copy the file for that theme into your `$profile` file.

 Open your `$profile` file using notepad `notepad $profile` and add or alter the following line